 - Pre-heat the oven to 350 degrees F.

 - Chop the nuts.

-- Put oil and sugar in the large bowl and mix.
+- Mix the oil and sugar in the bowl.
+Then add the eggs and mix again.

 - Add the raisins and juice in which they are soaking, then mix.